IHE/RAD.IRA/input/pagecontent/rad-x5.md

 ##### 2:3.X5.4.3.1 Trigger Events

-The Receiver receives a `DiagnosticReport-update` event from Manager via Send Context Event [RAD-X9](rad-x9.html).
+The Subscriber receives a `DiagnosticReport-update` event from Manager via Send Context Event [RAD-X9](rad-x9.html).

-> Note: This message is not a traditional message in a transaction between two devices; the primary focus is on the required behavior of the Receiver upon receiving the event from the Manager triggered by the request from the Sender.
-The Send Context Event [RAD-X9](rad-x9.html) specifies the general requirement between the Manager and the Receiver and it is agnostic about the specific event.
+> Note: This message is not a traditional message in a transaction between two devices; the primary focus is on the required behavior of the Subscriber upon receiving the event from the Manager triggered by the request from the Sender.
+The Send Context Event [RAD-X9](rad-x9.html) specifies the general requirement between the Manager and the Subscriber and it is agnostic about the specific event.

 ##### 2:3.X5.4.3.1 Message Semantics

-The Receiver shall validate the context and content in the received event.
+The Subscriber shall validate the context and content in the received event.
 If each context and content does not conform to the corresponding resource definition, then return an error.

-The Receiver shall keep track of the `context.versionId` of the `report` anchor context, regardless of whether it applies the actions in the event or not.
+The Subscriber shall keep track of the `context.versionId` of the `report` anchor context, regardless of whether it applies the actions in the event or not.

-> Note: This is important so that the Receiver can use this `context.versionId` to detect if it missed some prior events before the received event.
-The Receiver is expected to process all events sequentially.
-So if the Receiver identified that it missed some prior events, then it can use the Get Current Context [RAD-X8](rad-x8.html) transaction to retrieve the latest context and content from the Manager.
+> Note: This is important so that the Subscriber can use this `context.versionId` to detect if it missed some prior events before the received event.
+The Subscriber is expected to process all events sequentially.
+So if the Subscriber identified that it missed some prior events, then it can use the Get Current Context [RAD-X8](rad-x8.html) transaction to retrieve the latest context and content from the Manager.

-The Receiver shall *update* the corresponding `event.context` and contents according to its application logic.
+The Subscriber shall *update* the corresponding `event.context` and contents according to its application logic.

-> Note: The following actions are all valid for the Receiver:
+> Note: The following actions are all valid for the Subscriber:
-> - Receiver immediately applies the necessary actions
+> - Subscriber immediately applies the necessary actions
-> - Receiver accepts and keep track of the content without immediate actions.
+> - Subscriber accepts and keep track of the content without immediate actions.
 Then some automated or manual actions are applied later
-> - Receiver accepts and ignore one or more of the actions since they are not applicable
+> - Subscriber accepts and ignore one or more of the actions since they are not applicable
 >
 > An example of delay action is that a radiologist identifies nodules as she reads the study.
 These nodules are communicated as `FHIR Observation` in the `DiagnosticReport-update` event.
 The Report Creator keeps track of these nodules but no immediately action.
 Later the radiologist review the list of nodules identified and selected the top 3 to include in the final report.

-If some of the content are not inline, then the Receiver shall retrieve the content based on the `entry.fullurl` if permission allowed.
+If some of the content are not inline, then the Subscriber shall retrieve the content based on the `entry.fullurl` if permission allowed.

-If the Receiver accepted the event initially (i.e. return `202` Accepted) and later decided to refuse the context or failed to process the event, then it shall send a `syncerror` event back to the Manager using Send SyncError Event [RAD-X10](rad-10.html).
+If the Subscriber accepted the event initially (i.e. return `202` Accepted) and later decided to refuse the context or failed to process the event, then it shall send a `syncerror` event back to the Manager using Send SyncError Event [RAD-X10](rad-10.html).

 ### 2:3.X5.5 Security Considerations